yustinayasin/frontendmentor/Day 1 - FAQ accordion card/README.md

 ## Welcome! 👋

+I only use html and css.
+I haven't learned css framework (except boostrap) and sass.

 Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.